jxx123/jxx123.github.io/publication.md

   2015.

 ### Journal
+- Jinyu Xie, and Qian Wang.
+“A Data-Driven Personalized Model of Glucose Dynamics Taking Account of the Effects of Physical Activity for Type 1 Diabetes: An In Silico Study.”
+Journal of biomechanical engineering 141.1 (2019): 011006.

 - Esmaili, Ali, Jianyi Li, Jinyu Xie, and Joshua D. Isom.
 "Closed-loop identification for plants under model predictive control."
 Control Engineering Practice 72 (2018): 206-218.